richardtallent/vue-simple-calendar/README.md

 PRs, ideas, and issues are welcome.

-## Demo
+## Demo (version 2.1.3)
 Here's a live demo page:
 https://www.tallent.us/vue-simple-calendar/

-The repository for the demo page is here, you can pull and run it on your own to learn the ropes and test ideas: https://github.com/richardtallent/vue-simple-calendar-sample
+The repository for the demo page is here (2.2.0, unreleased), you can pull and run it on your own to learn the ropes and test ideas: https://github.com/richardtallent/vue-simple-calendar-sample

 ## Browser compatibility